pulumi/pulumi-hugo/themes/default/content/what-is/what-is-secrets-management.md

 Ultimately, all these benefits add up to enhanced security---secrets management enhances the security posture of organizations by addressing key vectors by which sensitive information can be leaked or compromised.

-## How does Secrets Management Relate to Infrastructure as Code or Configuration Management?
+## How does secrets management relate to infrastructure as code or configuration management?

 Companies embracing [infrastructure as code](/what-is/what-is-infrastructure-as-code/) and/or [configuration management](/what-is/what-is-configuration-management/) will benefit greatly from also using secrets management.
 With secrets management in place and integrated with the infrastructure as code or configuration management tooling, companies can avoid hard-coded secrets and instead dynamically retrieve the secrets from the secrets management solution.
 In some cases, infrastructure as code tooling can integrate with the secrets management solution to include secrets as part of the IaC definitions (consider [Pulumi's Vault provider](/registry/packages/vault/), for example).